Auction buy.

 This was all part of our Sake Day 2025 experience.
 We only tasted 60ish sakes out of an estimated 450, so a small fraction of what was available.
-While I attempted to rinse the glass with water and stay hydrated it’s difficult to fairly rate in this environment and I use it solely as a time to try a wide variety and interact with the brands. — 19 days ago
+While I attempted to rinse the glass with water and stay hydrated it’s difficult to fairly rate in this environment and I use it solely as a time to try a wide variety and interact with the brands. — a month ago

 Takahiko Soga Yoichi Nobori 2015